advanced-security/codeql-contracts-smt-z3/README.md

 ## License

 This project is licensed under the terms of the MIT open source license.
-Please refer to [MIT](./LICENSE.txt) for the full terms.
+Please refer to the [LICENSE file](./LICENSE) for the full terms.

 CodeQL is subject to the [GitHub CodeQL Terms & Conditions](https://securitylab.github.com/tools/codeql/license).